 - There are limited options to stop the release of gas.
 You will need to coordinate with the pipeline operator to resolve the incident safely.

-- Natural gas traveling through transmission pipelines typically is not odorized by our supplier, making it more difficult to detect.
+- Natural gas traveling through transmission pipelines typically lacks odorant, making it more difficult to detect.
 Use of a CGI is essential.

 - Large quantities of natural gas from transmission line leaks can collect inside multiple buildings and confined spaces, causing a high risk of fire or explosion.